zzMiao123/zzMiao123.github.io/_pages/about.md

 My research interests include **actuator mechanisms**, **wearable robotics**, and **stretchable electronics**.
 Currently, I’m conducting research at the Simpson Querrey Institute for Bioelectronics under the supervision of Prof. John A. Rogers, focusing on multi-modal actuators and soft robotics, particularly in the areas of haptics and organoid interfaces.
 My expertise spans a wide range of bio-mechatronics skills, such as rapid prototyping, micro-fabrication, embedded programming and machine learning.

 <br>
 As an INTJ (Introverted-Intuitive-Thinking-Judging), I bring **resilience**, **strategic thinking**, and a genuine **passion for technology** to my work.
-Outside of academics, I enjoy playing and singing R&B on the ukulele, playing basketball, and exploring science fiction and epic stories.
+Outside of academics, I enjoy playing and singing RNB on the ukulele, playing basketball, and exploring science fiction and epic stories.

 <div style="text-align: center;">
     <img src='../images/report-new.jpg' alt="sym" width="70%">